 Growing Gerbera flowers brings cheer to any setting with their bright and colorful Daisy-like flowers.
 These attractive plants come in a wide variety of colors including white, yellow, orange, red, and salmon.

-Just as the Gerbera bloom varies in flower shape and size and their color, they also vary in ease of care.
+Just as the Gerbera bloom varies in flower shape and size and color, they also vary in ease of care.

-Gerbera care on more compact types is generally easier to cultivate than caring for taller, more rangy types.
+Gerbera care for more compact types is generally easier to cultivate than caring for taller, more rangy types.
 Why?
 Because shorter and more compact plants have stronger flower stems.